 In planning and performing our audit of the financial statements, we considered the Wheelwright Utility Commission's, component unit of the City of Wheelwright, Kentucky internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Wheelwright Utility Commission's, component unit of the City of Wheelwright, Kentucky internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Wheelwright Utility Commission's, component unit of the Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright Utility Commission's, component unit of the City of Wheelwright, Kentucky internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Wheelwright Utility Commission's, component unit of the City of Wheelwright, Kentucky internal control.